purescript/purescript/CONTRIBUTING.md

 - Add at least a test to `examples/passing/` and possibly to `examples/failing`.
 - Build the binaries and libs with `cabal build`
 - Install the binaries and libs with `cabal install`.
 - Run `cabal configure --enable-tests && cabal build && cabal test` to build the test suite.
-You will need `npm`, `node`, and `bower` on your PATH to run the tests.
+You will need `npm` and `node` on your PATH to run the tests.
 - Build the core libraries by running the script in `core-tests`.

-If you would like to contribute, please consider the issues in the current milestone first.
-If you are a new contributor, you may want to have a go at the ["easy" issues](https://github.com/purescript/purescript/labels/easy) to get started.

-Finally, if you have made code changes and would like to be included in the copyright notice in the cabal file, please include that change in your pull request.
+## Code Review

 To prevent core libraries from getting broken, every change must be reviewed.
 A pull request will be merged as long as one other team member has verified the changes.